thephpleague/csv/docs/9.0/reader/record-mapping.md

 ### Improving object creation

-<p class="message-notice">The feature is available since version <code>9.13.0</code></p>
+<p class="message-info">The feature is available since version <code>9.13.0</code></p>

-Because we are not using the object constructor method, you can work around that limitation by tagging one or more methods to be called after all the mapping is done.
+Because we are not using the object constructor method, we need a way to work around that limitation and tagging one or more methods that should be called after all mapping is done to return a valid object.
 Tagging is made using the `League\Csv\Serializer\AfterMapping` attribute.

 ```php
 use League\Csv\Serializer;